opendaylight/netvirt/docs/specs/ipv6-l3vpn-internet.rst

-Route Distinguisher dedicated to Internet connectivity and a set of imported Route Targets, each time a virtual machine is spawned within a data center subnet associated with that Route Distinguisher, it will trigger the send of a BGP UPDATE message containing MP-BGP attributes requiered for reaching the VM outside the datacenter.
+Route Distinguisher dedicated to Internet connectivity and a set of imported Route Targets, each time a virtual machine is spawned within a data center subnet associated with that Route Distinguisher, it will trigger the send of a BGP UPDATE message containing MP-BGP attributes required for reaching the VM outside the datacenter.
+In the same manner, adding extra-route or declaring subnetworks will trigger the same.
 Such behavior can be achieved by configuring a neutron router an internet public VPN address.
+For the following of the document, we focus to GUA/128 addresses that are advertised, when one VM start.
+Indeed, most of the requirements are dealing with VM access to internet.

 Only IPv6 Globally Unique Address (eg /128) are advertised, this is not a scaling architecture since it implies as much routes to process as the number of spawned VMs, but with such BGP routing information base, DCGW can select the Compute Node to which a packet coming from the WAN should be forwarded to.

-This spec covers the case where a VM connects to a host located in the internet, and the destination ip address of packets is not part of the list of advertised prefixes (see spec for IPv6 Interdata center connectivity using L3VPN).
+The following covers the case where a VM connects to a host located in the internet, and the destination ip address of packets is not part of the list of advertised prefixes (see spec for IPv6 Interdata center connectivity using L3VPN).